ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 ## AI Model Training {#train-ai}

-Using an asset to modify the common parameters of an AI model that is used to generate synthetic content in one or more modalities.
+Using an asset to modify the learned parameters of an AI model that is used to generate synthetic content in one or more modalities.